We have listed the most frequently asked questions and their answers for you.

 Accepted digital documents per country

 If you completed your higher education in Austria, Belgium, Germany, Ireland, Italy, Portugal, Spain or the United Kingdom, make sure to read the relevant section for any additional information and further guidelines on this page.

 What is the examination date of my previous education?

 The examination date, also referred to as the ‘graduation date’, is the date stated on your diploma.
 This means that the examination date is not the same as the date on which you are awarded your diploma, as diplomas are often awarded after the examination date.

-A certified copy of your degree must be turned in to VU Amsterdam by August 31 (for starting date 1 September).
+A certified copy of your degree must be turned in to VU Amsterdam by 31 August (for starting date 1 September) and 15 July if you are applying for a programme that uses a selection procedure (Numerus Fixus).
 If you have met all the requirements to graduate before 31 August but are still waiting for the diploma certificate to be issued, alternatively you can ask your university to provide a statement of graduation.

 This statement needs to state that you have met all the requirements to graduate before the 1st of September.
 The confirmation of graduation must be the original letter (on the institution's stationery) and signed by a competent officer, stating the officer's name and position.